gravitational/gravity/docs/5.x/catalog.md

 ops.example.com/alpine      0.1.0           3.3         Deploy a basic Alpine Linux pod
 ```

-Helm can also be used to retrieve a Helm chart package archive, in a standard
+Helm can also be used to retrieve a Helm chart package archive, in the standard
 Helm format:

 ```bsh